 The Stryker Corp. is a medical technology company based in Kalamazoo, Michigan which manufactures a number of joint and bone replacement medical devices.
-Many of the Stryker medical devices have been successful but some of their hip replacement products have caused serious injury to a number of patients.
-Because of these injuries and potential threat of additional injuries, over the last several years, the company has been forced to issue numerous recalls of multiple types of Stryker hip implants.
+Many of the Stryker medical devices have been successful but some of their hip replacement products have caused serious injury to patients.
+Because of these injuries and potential threat of additional injuries, over the last several years, the company has been forced to issue multiple recalls of several types of Stryker hip implants.

 Stryker hip recalls have previously been issued for: